-Making your data more reliable data and more available
+Making your data more reliable and more available.

 With the exponential increase in data, many organisations are faced with the ever-increasing challenge of storing, processing and making sense of their data.
 Cloud-based data lakes help address these problems by providing organisations with the capability to capture any type of data, whether structured or unstructured and make this data available for use for a range of applications.
 This includes your traditional reporting from structured data warehouses to big data analytics.

 Not all data lakes however are created equal.
 When deciding which data lake platform to use, you need to consider your end-user requirements as well as your IT capabilities.

 At Data Agility, we use Microsoft’s Azure Data Lake to help ensure our clients get access to the data they need when they need it.
 With its unlimited scalability and support for a range of distributed computing technologies, Azure Data Lake supports disparate data sets of any size being brought together and analysed to create meaningful insights.

 A data lake is a centralised repository that allows you to store all your structured and unstructured data at any scale.
 You can store your data as-is, without having to first structure the data, and run different types of analytics — from dashboards and visualisations to big data processing, real-time analytics, and machine learning to guide better decisions.